dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // Active indicates if authentication is active for this client Active bool

-    // ExpiresAt is when this client authentication expires (absolute lifetime) ExpiresAt time.Time
+    // ExpiresAt is the absolute expiration time for this client session.
+    // Set to time.Now() + absoluteLifetime at session creation.
+    // Cannot be extended - hard upper bound on session duration.
+    ExpiresAt time.Time

-    // LastActivity for this specific client
+    // LastActivity is when this client session was last used (token issued, SSO check, etc.)
+    // Used with validIfNotUsedFor to enforce idle timeout.
+    // Updated on each request that touches this client state.
     LastActivity time.Time

+    // LastTokenIssuedAt is when a token was last issued for this client.
-    // LastTokenIssuedAt for logout notifications
+    // Used for logout notifications and audit.
     LastTokenIssuedAt time.Time
 }
 ```